britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 ### Identification using Flow ID

 {{RFC6437}} defines the IPv6 flow label, a 20-bit field in every IPv6 packet.
-{{It is intended to replace source and destination port in equal-cost
-{{multipath routing (ECMP) and other load distribution schemes.
-However, the
-{{flow label can be freely rewritten by middleboxes on path.
+It is intended to replace source and destination port in equal-cost multipath routing (ECMP) and other load distribution schemes.
+However, the flow label can be freely rewritten by middleboxes on path.

 This technique provides up to 20 bits of identifying information per packet, with the caveat that applying different flow labels to different packets within a flow may impair transport layer performance due to reordering.

 No user-initiated mitigation is possible with the present stack.
 Header modification detection as in {{hiccups}}, and/or the deployment of middleboxes